How Do Bees Make Honey?

 You already know that worker bees are the ones who make honey.
 Each worker will dedicate her entire life to honey production, among other tasks in the hive.

-In spite of all the hard work involved in honey producing, one worker doesn’t accomplish much on her own.
+In spite of all the hard work involved in honey production, one worker doesn’t accomplish much on her own.
 Roughly 1/12 of a teaspoon of honey is produced per working honeybee over a lifetime.

 This means that honey production begins outside the hive.
 To maintain efficiency, these bees divide the work between them.